-If you were previously in the STS, but are not using the small business entity depreciation rules this year, and are claiming a deduction in respect of a former STS item at Expenses, No Depreciation expenses item 5 (for example, in relation to a continuing prior STS pool), you do not need to complete the schedule if the amount at the label relates entirely to former STS items.
-If the amount relates to both former STS items and uniform capital allowance (UCA) items and exceeds \$15,000, you will need to complete the schedule.
+If you were previously a small business entity or are a small business entity for the 2008-09 income year but are not using the small business entity depreciation rules this year, and are claiming a deduction in respect of a former small business item at Expenses, K Depreciation expenses item 5 (for example, in relation to a continuing prior small business pool), you do not need to complete the schedule if the amount at the label relates entirely to former small business items.
+If the amount at the label relates to both former small business items and uniform capital allowance (UCA) items and the amount exceeds \$15,000, you will need to complete the schedule.

-For more information, see the Capital allowances schedule instructions 2008 (NAT 4089).
+For more information, see the Capital allowances schedule instructions 2009 (NAT 4089).

-Worksheets 1 and 2 in the Guide to depreciating assets 2008 (NAT 1996) will help you to complete the Capital allowances schedule 2008.
+Worksheets 1 and 2 in the Guide to depreciating assets 2009 (NAT 1996) will help you to complete the Capital allowances schedule 2009.
 Labels G, H, I, J and K on worksheet 1 and labels L, M, N, O, P and Q on worksheet 2 correspond to labels on the capital allowances schedule.